 Our broad, challenging curriculum is designed to prepare students to lead in their chosen professions.
 We offer over 50 associate and bachelor’s degree programs in 26 majors, some with pre-professional tracks that prepare students for graduate study in Veterinary Medicine, Occupational Therapy, Medicine, and Dentistry.
 Curricula-inclusive professional certifications in some fields give graduates a unique competitive advantage.
-Degree programs are available in seat, online, or in a “blended” format (online with live video conference), so students study in the environment that best meets their needs.
+Degree programs are available in seat or online so students study in the environment that best meets their needs.

 At Point, we endeavor to challenge and engage each student to develop relationships with their peers, growing their faith and influence.